Osiris-Team/VelocityAuth/README.md

 ## Player commands

 #### /register _password_ _confirm-password_
+- `velocityauth.register`
 - Registers the player.
-- Permission: `velocityauth.register` (Players have this permission by default when not logged in.)
+(Players have this permission by default when not logged in.)

 #### /login _password_
+- `velocityauth.login`
 - Logins the player.
 On success, forwards the player to the first server, restores permissions, creates a session so this player can rejoin without needing to login again.
-- Permission: `velocityauth.login` (Players have this permission by default when not logged in.)
+(Players have this permission by default when not logged in.)
 - Details: Failed logins get saved to a table, together with the UUID and IP of the player.
 If there are more than 5 failed attempts in the last hour, the player gets banned for 10 seconds on each